 Although many roles for nebulin have been suggested, much about its function is still unknown.
 Due to its enormous size, studying the effects of mutations on disease pathogenesis is difficult.

 The murine models published so far have each provided new pieces of knowledge about nebulin function and the potential pathogenesis of nemaline myopathy (NM).
 However, none of them had a compound heterozygous genotype (two different mutations in nebulin), typical for nemaline myopathy with nebulin mutations (NEB-NM).
 Furthermore, the need remains for a model recapitulating the typical form of NM.
 Therefore, in collaboration with Dr. Kristen Nowak (Harry Perkins Institute of Medical Research, Western Australia), we have characterised a mouse strain with compound heterozygous Neb variants, one a missense within a conserved actin-binding site and the other a nonsense variant, matching the genetics of most patients with typical NEB-NM.

 This new model, along with the corresponding parental lines with only the missense or the nonsense mutation, will be useful in deciphering the pathogenetic mechanisms of NEB-NM.
 Moreover, this mouse model will be suitable for evaluating therapeutic approaches, including gene-based therapies for the disorders caused by mutations in NEB.
-(Laitila et al., manuscript in preparation).
+(Laitila et al., 2020).

 Variants in the Y-box binding protein 3 (YBX3) gene have been connected to Nemaline myopathy.
 To better understand the impact of these variants, we are working on localization and interaction studies of the wild-type protein and the variants.
 Part of the work is being done in collaboration with Stephan Lange's group in California.